colab/colab/docs/source/plugindev.rst

 Allows the plugin to define rules to set the password.
 The validators are functions which receive the password as only argument and if it doesn't match the desired rules raises a `ValidationError`.
-The message sent in the validation error will be displayed to user in the HTML form.
+The message sent in the validation error will be displayed to the user in the HTML form.

 Example: